serverless-dns/dns-blocker/README.md

+⚠ This repository is archived and now part of [serverless-dns](https://github.com/serverless-dns/serverless-dns) repository.

+---

 This is a rethink plugin repository for rethink serverless dns.
 1. Dns resolver plugin
     This plugin forwards dns request to upstream resolver which is configurable at worker's environment variable.